-At last, we are ready to design games in the last time slot.
+At last, we are ready to design games in the last block.
 Recall that in a normal/left super-game between super-teams $U_i$ and $U_j$, all games between one team in $U_i$ and one in $U_j$ are arranged.
-Moreover, it is well-known that the rotation scheme of the construction can make sure any pair of $m^2$ super-teams meets exactly once in the first $m^2-1$ time slot.
+Moreover, it is well-known that the rotation scheme of the construction can make sure any pair of $m^2$ super-teams meets exactly once in the first $m^2-1$ blocks.
 Hence, the unarranged games are games within each super-team.
 The unarranged games within each super-team can be seen as a double round-robin on $m$ teams (recall that $m$ is even).
 To arrange them, we will simply call a TTP-2 algorithm.
-Clearly, there would be no more than $2$-consecutive home/away games in the last time slot.
-We also need to make sure that there are no more than $k$-consecutive home/away games between the last two time slots.
-So, we will use a special TTP-2 algorithm where every team plays AH or HA on the first two days.
+Clearly, there would be no more than $2$ consecutive home/away games in the last block.
+We also need to make sure that there are no more than $k$ consecutive home/away games between the last two blocks.
+Thus, we will use a special TTP-2 algorithm where every team plays AH or HA on the first two days of its schedule.

-\begin{lemma} There is a special TTP-2 algorithm where every team plays AH or HA on the first two days. \end{lemma} \begin{proof} Assume that there are $m=6$ teams in a super-team, denoted by $\{1,2,3,4,5,6\}$.
-We show a construction satisfying the above property.
-Moreover, we will show that it is easy to generalize for a larger number of teams.
+\begin{lemma} There is a special TTP-2 algorithm where every team plays AH or HA on the first two days of its schedule. \end{lemma} \begin{proof} Assume that there are $m$ teams, denoted by $\{1,2,..,m\}$.

 The framework of the special TTP-2 algorithm is similar to the construction of super-teams.
 The last team is denoted by a double-cycle node, and the other teams are single-cycle nodes.
 On the first day (see (a) in Figure~\ref{fig05}), except for the most left edge, the directions of edges alternatively change from left to right.
-On the next day, we change the positions of white nodes in the cycle $12345$ by moving one position in the clockwise direction, but we only change the direction of the most left edge.
+On the next day, we change the positions of white nodes in the cycle $123...m-1$ by moving one position in the clockwise direction, but we only change the direction of the most left edge.
 The third day is obtained by the same rule.
 Based on this, we can obtain the games on the first $m-1$ days.
-Let $\Gamma_i$ denote the games on $i$-th day, and $\overline{\Gamma_i}$ denote the games on $i$-th day but with venues reversed, then the complete double round-robin can be presented by
+Let $\Gamma_i$ denote the games on $i$th day, and $\overline{\Gamma_i}$ denote the games on $i$th day but with venues reversed.
+The complete schedule is presented by